enonic/old-xp-doc/doc/reference/toolbox/index.rst

   The most commonly used toolbox commands are:
-      delete-snapshots   Deletes snapshots, either before a given timestamp or by name. dump               Export all nodes.
+      delete-snapshots   Deletes snapshots, either before a given timestamp or by name. dump               Export data from every repository.
-      export             Export nodes from a repository branch. help               Display help information
+      export             Export data for a specified path. help               Display help information
-      import             Import nodes from an export into a repository branch. list-snapshots     Returns a list of existing snapshots with name and status. load               Import nodes from a dump.
+      import             Import data from a named export. init-app           Initiates an Enonic XP application.
+      list-snapshots     Returns a list of existing snapshots with name and status. load               Import data from a dump.
       reindex            Reindex content in search indices for the given repository and branches. restore            Restores a snapshot of a previous state of the repository. snapshot           Stores a snapshot of the current state of the repository. upgrade            Upgrade a dump to the current version.
-The upgraded dump will be written to a 'upgraded' folder in current directory
+The upgraded files will be written to <dumpFolderName>_upgraded_<version>

   See 'toolbox help <command>' for more information on a specific command.